minatox-x/verifysphere-win/README.md

 GitHub Actions will:
 1. Build the self-contained release EXE.
+2. Compile the Inno Setup installer (`verifysphere-setup.exe`).
-2. Upload it as a workflow artifact (30-day retention).
+3. Upload both as a workflow artifact (30-day retention).
-3. Create a GitHub Release with the EXE and install script attached (on version tags).
+4. Create a GitHub Release with the installer and portable EXE attached (on version tags).

 You can also trigger manually: **Actions → Build & Release Windows EXE → Run workflow**.